 INJECTIONS – Steroids have been purported to be of some limited benefit.

 ‘Collagenase injections’ (an injection of enzymes which break down collagen) were introduced to the NZ market in 2017 under the name ‘XIAFLEX’.
-The treatment is almost as expensive as surgery, there are risks to adjacent structures which can be inadvertently injected and its long term effect has not yet been evaluated.
-It is however an option.
+The treatment is almost as expensive as surgery.
+It was withdrawn by the distributor from the NZ market in 2019 and is now difficult to source

 SURGERY – Surgery is normally advised once the patient can no longer put a hand flat on a level surface.